SAP/code-pal-for-abap/CONTRIBUTING.md

 At this point of time, we will verify your code and authorize/approve the merge (if applicable).
 Please create the request to merge it with our `dev` branch (our release workflow starts from `dev`, then to `test` and finally it reaches the `master` branch.

-Thank you in advance for contributing and for sharing your ideas with the community!
+Thank you in advance for contributing and sharing your ideas within our community!
+We really appreciate this!

 ### Some usefull information